Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

 In the commutative setting, the role of inverses is well understood, but in noncommutative computation it is quite subtle.
 To elaborate, it is known that \emph{any} commutative rational expression can be expressed as $fg^{-1}$ where $f$ and $g$ are two commutative polynomials~\cite{Str73}.
 However, noncommutative rational expression such as $x^{-1} + y^{-1}$ or $xy^{-1}x$ cannot be represented as $f g^{-1}$ or $f^{-1} g$ for any noncommutative polynomials $f$ and $g$.
 Therefore, the presence of \emph{nested inverses} makes a rational expression more complicated, for example ${(z + xy^{-1}x)}^{-1}- z^{-1}$.

 A noncommutative rational expression is not always defined on a matrix substitution.
 For a noncommutative rational expression $\Phi$, its \emph{domain of definition} is the set of matrix tuples (of any dimension) where $\Phi$ is defined.

-Two rational expressions $\Phi_1$ and $\Phi_2$ are \emph{equivalent} if they agree on every matrix substitution in the intersection of their domain of definition.
-This induces an equivalence relation on the set of all noncommutative rational expressions (with nonempty domain of definition).
+Two rational expressions $\Phi_1$ and $\Phi_2$ are \emph{equivalent} if they agree on every matrix substitution in the intersection of their domains of definition.
+This induces an equivalence relation on the set of all noncommutative rational expressions (with nonempty domains of definition).
 Interestingly, this computational definition was used by Amitsur in the characterization of the \emph{universal} free skew field \cite{Amitsur66}.
 The free skew field consists of these equivalence classes, called \emph{noncommutative rational functions}.
 One can think of the free skew field $\F\newbrak{x_1, \ldots, x_n}$ as the smallest field that contains the noncommutative polynomial ring $\F\angle{x_1, \ldots, x_n}$.
-It has been extensively studied in mathematics~\cite{Amitsur66, Coh71, Coh95, FR04}.
+The free skew field been extensively studied in mathematics~\cite{Amitsur66, Coh71, Coh95, FR04}.

+The complexity-theoretic study of noncommutative rational functions was initiated by Hrube\v{s} and Wigderson \cite{HW15}.
+Computationally (and in this paper), noncommutative rational functions are represented by algebraic formulas using addition, multiplication, and inverse gates over a set of noncommuting variables, and they are called noncommutative rational formulas.
+Hrube\v{s} and Wigderson \cite{HW15} also addressed the \emph{rational identity testing} problem ($\rit$): decide efficiently whether a given noncommutative rational formula $\Phi$ computes the zero function in the free skew field.
+Equivalently, the problem is to decide whether $\Phi$ is zero on its domain of definition, follows from Amitsur's characterization \cite{Amitsur66}.